rohityadav-sas/pcampus-login/README.md

 ## ⚠️ Android compatibility

-The app supports installation from Android 6 and targets Android 16.
+The app supports installation from Android 6-16.
 This **Modern** variant uses Android network callbacks: a live callback while the app is running and a one-time wake-up subscription for Wi-Fi events.
 It does not keep a permanent notification.
-If Android stops or freezes the app, automatic login may not run until you open it again.
-Android 15/16 login behavior still needs live-device testing.

 ## 🔐 Privacy and security